 The Smart Audio Report

-How The Spring 2019 Study Was Conducted: Methodology
+How the Spring 2020 Study Was Conducted: Methodology

 The Smart Audio Report Spring 2020 is based upon a national telephone survey of 1,002 U.S. adults age 18 and older, conducted December 31, 2019 through January 5, 2020, and a national online survey of 1,660 U.S. adults age 18 and older, conducted March 31, 2020 through April 1, 2020.
 Ethnographic interviews were conducted in Denver, Kansas City, and Orlando.
 The device owner data was weighted to nationally representative figures on Smart Speaker users from The Infinite Dial 2020 from Edison Research and Triton Digital.

 About Edison Research

 Edison Research conducts survey research and provides strategic information to a broad array of clients, including Activision, AMC Theatres, Disney, Dolby Laboratories, Google, Oracle, the U.S. International Broadcasting Bureau, Pandora, Samsung, Siemens, Sony, The Gates Foundation, and Univision.
-Edison is the leading podcast research company in the world, and has conducted research on the medium for NPR, CBS, PodcastOne, WNYC, and many more leading companies in the space.
+Edison is the leading podcast research company in the world and has conducted research on the medium for NPR, Slate, ESPN, PodcastOne, WNYC Studios, and many more companies in the space.
 Another specialty for Edison is its work for media companies throughout the world, conducting research in North America, South America, Africa, Asia, Australia, and Europe.
 Edison is also the leading provider of consumer exit polling and has conducted face-to-face research in almost every imaginable venue.
 Since 2004, Edison Research has been the sole provider of Election Day data to the National Election Pool, conducting exit polls and collecting precinct vote returns to project and analyze results for every major presidential primary and general election.

 NPR’s rigorous reporting and unsurpassed storytelling connect with millions of Americans every day — on the air, online, and in person.
-NPR strives to create a more informed public — one challenged and invigorated by a deeper understanding and appreciation of events, ideas and cultures.
+NPR strives to create a more informed public — one challenged and invigorated by a deeper understanding and appreciation of events, ideas, and cultures.
 With a nationwide network of award-winning journalists and 17 international bureaus, NPR and its Member Stations are never far from where a story is unfolding.
 Listeners can find NPR by tuning in to their local Member stations (npr.org/stations), and now it’s easy to listen to stories on smart speaker devices.
 Ask your smart speaker to, “Play NPR,” and you’ll be tuned into your local Member station’s live stream.
 Your speaker can also access NPR podcasts, the NPR One skill, NPR News Now, and Visual Newscast is available for screened speakers.
-Get more information at npr.org/aboutnpr and following NPR Extra on Facebook, Twitter and Instagram.
+Get more information at npr.org/about and by following NPR Extra on Facebook, Twitter and Instagram.